a1024/ABAC/readme.md

 ## Maintained projects

 ### `best`
+[outdated]
 The best codecs are placed here.
 Sometimes not up to date.
 Reference implementations of the best open-source lossless algorithms that I implemented/encountered.
-To compile, either make an MSVC 2022 CMake project, or to use GCC:
+To build, either create an MSVC 2022 CMake project, or to use GCC:

 `make`

+### `cbm`
+A codec benchmark that tracks history per-file.
+To build, either create an MSVC 2022 CMake project, or to use GCC:

+`make`

 ### `e2`
+[outdated]
 Contains most of my latest experiments on lossless image compression, and other older/obsolete algorithms.
-To compile, either make an MSVC 2022 CMake project, or to use GCC:
+To build, either create an MSVC 2022 CMake project, or to use GCC:

 `gcc -O3 -mavx2 -mbmi  e2.c format.c lodepng.c t51.c t54.c t55.c tests4.c tests5.c tests6.c transforms.c util.c  -o e2`